Search

 Scholarships

 Students should apply for scholarships to pursue merit-based financial aid.
-The FAFSA doesn't count these awards as assets or income, so they have no bearing on how much need-based aid the student receives.
+While the FAFSA doesn't count these awards as assets or income.

 Loans

 If you plan to use student loans as part of a college financing strategy, compare options from different lenders.
-Often, federal loans offer lower rates and more flexible payback terms than loans from private institutions.
+Take a close look at the rates and the payback terms when doing the comparison.

 How can families learn more?